 How varied in image size plays a crucial role.
 If a small handful (say, less than 5 percent) of overall images are dramatically misshapen compared to the rest and those images do not overwhelmingly represent a single class or other attribute, there may be a case for removing them from our dataset.

-If we have varied image sizes but all within comparable aspect ratios (say, not image is greater than 50 percent larger on one dimension than any other image in the dataset), we should consider resizing to the smallest input variable.
+If we have varied image sizes but all within comparable aspect ratios (say, no image is greater than 50 percent larger on one dimension than any other image in the dataset), we should consider resizing to the smallest input variable.

 Downsizing larger images to match the size of smaller images is often a better bet than increasing the size of small images to be larger.